crossbario/autobahn-python/doc/installation.rst

 For Twisted installation, please see `here <http://twistedmatrix.com/>`_.
 Asyncio comes bundled with Python 3.4+.
 For Python 3.3, install it from `here <https://pypi.python.org/pypi/asyncio>`_.
 For Python 2, `trollius`_ will work.

-Here are the configurations suppored by |ab|:
+Here are the configurations supported by |ab|:

 +---------------+-----------+---------+---------------------------------+
 | Python        | Twisted   | asyncio | Notes                           |